Reconstructs metabolic pathways and estimates pathway completeness for a given set of contigs.

 Estimation for multiple metagenomes

 Multiple metagenomes can be analyzed with the same command by providing a metagenomes input file.
 Metagenome mode will be used to analyze each contigs database in the file.
-To see the required format for the external genomes file, see metagenomes.
+To see the required format for the metagenomes file, see metagenomes.

 anvi-estimate-metabolism -M metagenomes.txt